Bhushan-shrirame/AI-chatbot/README.md

    ```

 4. **(Optional) Download or place any required model files or data in the `pdf/` directory.**
-   - _Note: Large model files are not included in the repository.
-Download instructions or links should be provided separately if needed._

 ### Running the Chatbot